AyureshFendar/Recipe-Analysis-Data-Pipeline-Firebase-Based-/README.md

 ```
 ### 8️⃣ Run Main File
 Run the `seed.py` to upload the collections and documents to firestore.<br>
-In firebase the stracture should be like this
+In firebase the stracture should be like this<br>
 The data model includes **recipes**, **users**, and **user_interactions** collections.

 <details>